SrMoffat/tdbunk/README.md

 `Reputation`: User rate each transaction with a PFI that generates a Verifiable Credential (VC).
 The reputation can be factored to recommend to a user.
 The reputation VC will include; estimated vs actual settlement time, market vs offering rates at the time, 5 star rating, and a comment.

-`3.
-Customer Management: How will your application manage customers’ decentralized identifiers and verifiable credentials?`
+## 3. Customer Management: How will your application manage customers’ decentralized identifiers and verifiable credentials?

 `Decentralised Web Node`: A DWN is used as data store for all the users VCs; self issued and requested from other issuers.
 The user DID is handled by the Web5 agent provided by the DWN.
 However, I did struggle with managing the Bearer DID which has the cryptographic keys so I am currently serializing them to string and storing in client browser (bad practice but I have a knowledge gap here please).

-``:

-`4.
-Customer Satisfaction: How will your application track customer satisfaction with PFIs?`
+## 4. Customer Satisfaction: How will your application track customer satisfaction with PFIs?

 After each successful transaction (not cancelled), a user rates their experience using a 5-star rating.
 They are presented with a summary of their transaction including estimated vs actual settlement time, and market vs offering rates at the time.
 They can add 5-star rating and a comment that will be linked to the PFI.